 2020 Stormwater Superstars Awarded

 Seven Lima businesses and organizations are being honored as 2020 Stormwater Superstars - Bacon & Associates, LLC & Webb Insurance Agency.
 This distinction recognizes a variety of efforts and practices from the individual businesses that each have an impact on stormwater runoff and ultimately a clean and healthy Ottawa River.
 The Stormwater Superstar recognition is a joint project between the City of Lima Stormwater Department and Allen Soil and Water Conservation District and is designed to be an annual showcase.
-To date, 17 local businesses have been honored.
-The Allen SWCD website at allenswcd.com gives more information on the 2018 Stormwater Superstars and their showcase best practices.
+To date, 25 local businesses and organizations have been honored.
+The Allen SWCD website at allenswcd.com gives more information on the 2019 Stormwater Superstars and their showcase best practices.

 TREE REBATE PROGRAM

 Entering its fourth year, the City of Lima's Tree Rebate Program kicks off a new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
 See FLYER (PDF) for more details and the Rebate Program Tree Guide (PDF) for ideas.

 RAIN BARREL PROGRAM

 Rain Barrels are a perfect way to capture and re-use nature's precipitation!
 Learn more about the Rain Barrel Program HERE Version OptionsStormwater UtilityStormwater Design ReferencesStormwater Projects & ProgramsHeadlineFloodplain Mapping Opens a New Window.
 RAIN BARREL PROGRAM.